-According to Salary.com, the average copywriter salary is $44,000 a year with the highest paid copywriters bringing in six figures annually.
+According to Salary.com, the average copywriter salary is roughly $49,000 a year with the highest paid copywriters bringing in six figures annually.
+And based on WHSR market study – freelance writers charge averagely about $29 an hour.
 You can imagine, that a lot of training and specific skills go into writing copy that sales and that is why the best copywriters can demand such pay.

 Rule #1: The Headline Is Nearly Everything